 In addition, we provide advertising data and information and conduct marketing activities that are subject to consumer protection laws that regulate unfair and deceptive practices, domestically and internationally, including, in some countries, pricing display requirements, licensing and registration requirements and industry specific value-added tax regimes.
-The United States and European Union have adopted legislation that regulates certain aspects of the internet, including online editorial and user-generated content, data privacy, behavioral targeting and online advertising, taxation, and liability for thirdparty activities.
-It is impossible to accurately predict how this new legislation will be interpreted and applied or whether new taxes or regulations will be imposed on our services, and whether or how we might be affected.
-Increased regulation of the internet could increase the cost of doing business or otherwise materially adversely affect our business, financial condition or operational results.
+The United States (as well as individual states), the European Union (as well as member states) and other countries have adopted legislation that regulates certain aspects of the internet, including online editorial and user-generated content, data privacy, behavioral targeting and online advertising, taxation, and liability for third-party activities.
+It is difficult to accurately predict how such legislation will be interpreted and applied or whether new taxes or regulations will be imposed on our services, and whether or how we might be affected.
+Increased regulation of the internet could increase the cost of doing business or otherwise materially adversely affect our business, financial condition or operating results.

 We are subject to laws that require protection of user privacy and user data.
 As our business has evolved, we have begun to receive and store a greater volume of personally identifiable data.
 This data is increasingly subject to laws and regulations in numerous jurisdictions around the world.
 For example, the European Union, in May 2018, adopted the General Data Protection Regulation, or GDPR, which requires companies, including ours, to meet enhanced requirements regarding the handling of personal data.
-The enactment, interpretation and application of this law is still in a state of flux, and the interpretation and application of GDPR may vary from country to country.
-In addition, similar laws are currently under discussion in other jurisdictions.
+In addition, the State of California adopted the Consumer Privacy Protection Act which became effective January 1, 2020 and also enhances privacy rights and consumer protection for residents of California.
+In addition, similar laws have been adopted or are currently under discussion in other jurisdictions.
+The enactment, interpretation and application of these laws is still in a state of flux.

-Also, on June 23, 2016, the United Kingdom passed a referendum to exit the European Union, known as Brexit.
-Since the terms of the United Kingdom's exit from the European Union are uncertain, we are unable to predict the effect Brexit will have on our business and results of operations; however, we will likely face new regulatory costs and challenges if the U.K. regulations diverge from those of the European Union.
+Also, on June 23, 2016, the U.K. passed a referendum to exit the European Union, known as Brexit and the U.K. ceased to be a member of the EU on January 31, 2020.
+The EU and U.K. will continue to work on the terms of the departure through a transition period ending December 31, 2020.
+Since the final terms of the U.K.'s exit from the European Unionremain uncertain, we are unable to predict the effect Brexit will have on our business and results of operations; however, we will likely face new regulatory costs and challenges if the U.K. regulations diverge from those of the European Union.